 I always have cheese, tortillas, and some sort of filling in my fridge so a corn tortilla quesadilla is my go to easy dinner.
-I also love to make Air Fryer Frozen Burgers and Pepperoni Naan Flatbreads when I am short on time.
+Even without a filling, I will still whip up my Cheesy Quesadillas.

 If you prefer flour tortillas, try my Carne Asada Quesadillas!